-- Consult our Travel Advice and Advisories for your point of embarkation and for any of your designated ports of call at travel.gc.ca/advice.
+- Consult our Travel Advice and Advisories for your point of embarkation and for any of your designated ports of call.

-- Sign up for the Registration of Canadians Abroad service, so that we can notify you in case of an emergency abroad or a peronal emergency at home.
+- Sign up for the Registration of Canadians Abroad service, so that we can notify you in case of an emergency abroad or a personal emergency at home.
 Please list all countries and ports of call, as well as the cruise line and ship's name.
-Go to travel.gc.ca/register.

 - Carry a valid Canadian passport and protect it at all times.
 Contact your tour operator or cruise line to find out if you require a visa for the point of embarkation or any of the ports of call.

-- Contact a travel medicine clinic well before your departure for recommendations on immunizations and preventive medication to counter sea sickness and other common illnesses.
-Go to travel.gc.ca/health.
+- Contact a travel medicine clinic well before your departure for recommendations on immunizations and preventive medication to counter seasickness and other common illnesses.
+See Health and safety outside Canada.

 - Bring an extra supply of medication in case you are away longer than expected, and keep medication in original packaging.
-Go to travel.gc.ca/travelling/health-safety/kit.
+See Travel health kit.